 Progressive is another option for low-cost auto insurance in South Carolina.
 What makes Progressive unique is its broad reach — the statewide insurance carrier is willing to take on drivers other companies may consider high-risk.
 Policyholders can sign up for the Snapshot program to improve their standing with Progressive and save on their insurance.
 By downloading and installing the mobile app, you can let Progressive can monitor driving habits and adjust premiums for good driving habits.

-According to the South Carolina Department of Insurance, state law requires drivers to carry bodily injury and property damage liability policies, and uninsured and underinsured motorist coverage.
+- Consider state factors: According to the South Carolina Department of Insurance, state law requires drivers to carry bodily injury of $25,000 in bodily injury per person and $50,000 per accident. property damage liability policies of $25,000 in bodily injury per person, and uninsured and underinsured motorist coverage of $25,000 for bodily injury of one person, up to $50,000 per accident and $25,000 in property damage liability.

 Car Insurance Discounts in South Carolina